 At times, it may seem impossible to get both the Glind heat exchanger and the pressure pump fitted under the bonnet.
 Fear not, the versatile Glind Cape Yorker in both Low and High Flow can be coupled to a under bonnet mounted heat exchanger.
 On the shower delivery hose of the Cape Yorker, a male and female quick connect coupling are fitted.

 The fresh water inlet and outlet hoses of the fitted heat exchanger also will have the same quick connect coupling so you can quickly and easily join the Cape Yorker to the vehicle for those fantastic hot showers.
 When not in use, the yellow inlet and outlet hoses on the vehicle can be joined together and tucked neatly away inside the bullbar.

-See the pics to ensure the correct flow directions.
+Refer to the below pics to ensure correct flow directions.

 Note: Please do not attempt to dismantle or change any of the brass fittings on the Heat Exchanger as it is totally sealed.
 This action will void the 24 month manufacturer's warranty applicable from the date of purchase.
 Use the pre-moulded heater hose supplied with the kit to provide acute bends.
 This hose is also available in the ACCESSORIES section.